Best Open Source OCR Tools & Models in 2026 — Developer’s Guide

 What is Open-Source OCR?

-How We Evaluated the Tools
+How We Evaluated the OCR Tools

 Our evaluation centered on three key criteria: